 If the program away costs less than Colby, financial aid will be reduced accordingly.
 For higher-cost programs, the budget will be capped at Colby’s for the purpose of determining grant eligibility.
 The Off-Campus Study Fee charged by Colby for each semester away is considered part of the budget when determining aid eligibility.

 Some programs may not be able to complete the budget form for the spring semester until later in the year.
 If the rest of the aid application is complete, the financial aid award will be based on estimated costs and reviewed when the actual budget is received.
 This could result in an adjustment to the fall portion of the aid award as well as the spring.

+Program fees are paid directly by the student/family to the host institution.
+Aid Funds will be released in September for the fall and February for the spring.
 Many programs are willing to wait for the portion of the payment covered by financial aid.
-However it is up to the program so we recommend that students discuss payment arrangements with their program as early as possible in the planning process.
+However, it is up to the program so we recommend that students discuss payment arrangements with their program as early as possible in the planning process.
 If we have received all necessary aid application documents and have completed the award, we can provide a Financial Aid Information Sheet for the student to give to the program.
 This will list the anticipated aid and disbursement dates.